 While harvesting a lot can be learned by assessing the fruit to help prevent problems in the future.
 The most common problems are:

-- Codling Moth: The larvae of codling moth bury into the apple, usually making holes in the core of the apple (what many people refer to as ‘maggoty apples’) and often emerging at the base.
+- Codling Moth: The larvae of codling moth bury into the apple, usually making holes in the core (what many people refer to as ‘maggoty apples’) and often emerging at the base.
 Various traps are available to help identify or control codling moth including pheromone traps, corrugated cardboard bands and nematodes.

 - Sawfly: Narrow holes coming out anywhere on the apple are likely to be caused by sawfly.
 These are difficult to control and will often bury into more than one fruit so the best course of action is to remove and destroy any affected fruits when thinning.
 Chickens can also help if they are allowed to roam under the trees.

 - Apple Scab also known as Apple Black Spot: This causes scabby black or brown spots or blotches on the fruit and black blotches on leaves which curl up.
-Increasingly scab-resistant apple varieties are available but if you find that your trees are affected then good garden hygiene is essential, particularly removing dead wood and old fallen apples and leaves on which the fungal spores can survive to re-infect the tree next year.
+Scab-resistant apple varieties are available but if you find that your trees are affected then good garden hygiene is essential, particularly removing dead wood and old fallen apples and leaves on which the fungal spores can survive to re-infect the tree next year.
 Apple scab does not affect the eating quality of the fruit although if it causes the skin to crack then they will not store well.

 Storing and Preserving